Hilda-Enyioko/alx-practice/README.md

 2 system_engineering-devops: This contains shell basics, shell permissions, shell redirection, and so on.

 3 low_level-programming: is used to practice c programming language.

+4 extra_tasks: is used to practice extra tasks and code challenges aside from those provided by alx.
+These directory contains different programming languages.